kaziimtiaz29/project1/README.md

 methodologies and technologies that encapsulate all core modules covered during training" this requires us to create an app which shall perform the CRUD task which mean CREATE,READ, UPDATE and DELETE.
+#the project description
+this project involves the creation of an app that would perform

+the main functions  in the table (meal) are it allows customers to :
+1) insert name of food
+2) the category of meal
+3) quantity/amount
+these three functions are satifying the CREATE task.